kubernetes/website/content/en/blog/_posts/2023-04-11-kubernetes-1.27-blog.md

 It's a little silly, but there were some important shifts in this release that helped inspire the theme.
 Throughout a typical Kubernetes release cycle, there are several deadlines that features need to meet to remain included.
 If a feature misses any of these deadlines, there is an exception process they can go through.
 Handling these exceptions is a very normal part of the release.
 But v1.27 is the first release that anyone can remember where we didn't receive a single exception request after the enhancements freeze.
 Even as the release progressed, things remained much calmer than any of us are used to.

-There's a specific reason we were able to enjoy a more calm release this time around, and that's all the work that folks put in beind the scenes to improve how we manage the release.
+There's a specific reason we were able to enjoy a more calm release this time around, and that's all the work that folks put in behind the scenes to improve how we manage the release.
 That's what this theme celebrates, people putting in the work to make things better for the community.

-Special thinks to [Britnee Laverack](https://www.instagram.com/artsyfie/) for creating the logo.
-Britnee also design the logo for [Kubernetes 1.24: Stargazer](https://kubernetes.io/blog/2022/05/03/kubernetes-1-24-release-announcement/#release-theme-and-logo).
+Special thanks to [Britnee Laverack](https://www.instagram.com/artsyfie/) for creating the logo.
+Britnee also designed the logo for [Kubernetes 1.24: Stargazer](https://kubernetes.io/blog/2022/05/03/kubernetes-1-24-release-announcement/#release-theme-and-logo).

 # What's New (Major Themes)

 ## Freeze `k8s.gcr.io` image registry

 Replacing the old image registry, [k8s.gcr.io](https://cloud.google.com/container-registry/) with [registry.k8s.io](https://github.com/kubernetes/registry.k8s.io) which has been generally available for several months.
 The Kubernetes project created and runs the `registry.k8s.io` image registry, which is fully controlled by the community.
-This mean that all subsequent image releases would not be available on the old registry.
-Freezing  the `k8s.gcr.io` image registry by not pushing any new digests or tags after this release.
+This means that the old registry `k8s.gcr.io` will be frozen and no further images for Kubernetes and related subprojects will be pushed to the old registry.

 What does this change mean for contributors: